Kerwin Danley

 Kerwin Joseph Danley (born May 25, 1961) is an American former umpire in Major League Baseball who worked in the National League (NL) from 1992 to 1999 and throughout both leagues from 2000 to 2021.
+He wore uniform number 44.
 He was promoted to crew chief for the 2020 season, becoming the first full time African-American crew chief.
 Danley has umpired in the 2008 and 2018 World Series and the 2007 and 2016 Major League Baseball All-Star Games.
 He is married to Marisa Danley.

 College baseball

-Danley played baseball at San Diego State University, where he was teammates with Bud Black and future Hall of Famer Tony Gwynn, before beginning his umpiring career.
+Danley played baseball at San Diego State University, where he was teammates with pitcher and later MLB coach and manager Bud Black and future Baseball Hall of Fame legend Tony Gwynn, before beginning his umpiring career.
 He was a First Team All-American in 1983.

 Umpire career

 Danley was the first base umpire for the game between the San Francisco Giants and the San Diego Padres on August 4, 2007.
-In the top of the second inning at San Diego, Barry Bonds of the Giants hit his 755th career home run off Clay Hensley, tying Hank Aaron for first all-time.
+In the top of the second inning at San Diego, Barry Bonds of the Giants hit his 755th career home run off starter Clay Hensley, tying Hank Aaron for first all-time.

-Danley was on the field on August 6, 1999, when former San Diego State teammate Tony Gwynn collected his 3,000th career hit.
+Danley was on the field at first base on August 6, 1999, when former San Diego State teammate Tony Gwynn collected his 3,000th career hit.

 Danley was the first base umpire for Miami Marlins pitcher Edinson Vólquez's no-hitter against the Arizona Diamondbacks on June 3, 2017.

+On February 28, 2020, Danley was promoted to crew chief, making him the first African-American umpire promoted to crew chief at the Major League level.

+He retired before the 2022 season.